curtispuetz/pypp-docs/docs/external_libraries/opengl_example.md

 ## Building our library

-Assuming we have `hatchling` installed in our projects virtual environment, we can run the following to build our project: `python -m hatchling build`.
+Assuming we have `hatchling` installed in our project's virtual environment, we can run the following to build our project: `python -m hatchling build`.

 ## Distributing our library

-Afterign building our project, we can use `twine` or another way to distribute our library to PyPI.
+After building our project, we can use `twine` or another way to distribute our library to PyPI.

 ## Installing our library

-If the library is on PyPI and named `pypp-opengl`, then we can install it to our project with `pip install pypp-opengl`.
+If the library is on PyPI and named `pypp-opengl`, then we can install it in our project with `pip install pypp-opengl`.

 Or, if we just built the project locally and didn't upload it to PyPI, we can install it with `pip install path/to/whl_file.whl`.

 ## Showcase library usage

-This section shows the standard OpenGL example of drawing a triangle with this `pypp-opengl` library we created.
+This section shows the standard OpenGL example of drawing a triangle with the `pypp-opengl` library we created.
 Then it shows the generated C++ code that the Py++ transpiler generates.
 This showcases everything we worked on in the above sections, especially in the `transpiler_config`.

 In order to work with OpenGL, we also need a window management library.
 So, we are using a Py++ `pypp-glfw` library in this example as well.